-The deaf studies minor offers training in American Sign Language and knowledge of the American Deaf Community.
-These skills can enhance your undergraduate eductation and may be applied to various settings such as education, human services, social work, health care, counseling, and many others.
-The deaf studies minor will also provide specific ASL skills necessary to apply to graduate programs such as Deaf Education, ASL linguistics, rehabilitation counseling, and more.
+The Deaf Studies minor offers training in American Sign Language and knowledge of the American Deaf Community.
+These skills can enhance a student's undergraduate education and may be applied to various settings such as education, human services, social work, health care, and counseling.
+The Deaf Studies minor also will provide specific ASL skills necessary to apply to graduate programs such as Deaf Education, ASL linguistics, and rehabilitation counseling.

 Minimum number of credits required for the minor: 22

 Note: Some of these courses have prerequisites -- see course list.

 ASL 201 Intermediate American Sign Language I

 LIN 203 Introduction to the Deaf World

 ASL 417 Deaf Art, Film, and Theatre in ASL

 LIN 105 Contrastive Analysis: ASL and English